 The top section of the table shows the persons that used the medical transfer provision seven or more times.
-The top row is the person who transferred IFQ during the 11 years.
+The top row is the person that transfer IFQ during 11 years.
 The only year the QS holder did not use the provision was in 2007.
 The next four rows represent the persons that used the provision 10 years and so on.
 The number of rows in each section (number of years the provision was used) corresponds to the total column in Table 2-10.